Awakening In The Anthropocene

 2. Awakening to the miracle

 3. Awakening to a shared sense of identity and purpose

 4. Awakening through action: Activating

 1. Awakening to our predicament.

-This entails getting real and facing the full implications of what our global capitalist civilization is careening toward: the cascading impacts of overconsumption, peak oil, climate disruption, and ecological overshoot; the resulting extreme weather, megastorms, deadly heat waves, and droughts; fresh water shortages and epidemics; soil depletion, crop loss and famine; disrupted supply chains, grid failure, resource wars (potentially nuclear) and the breakdown of economies and governments; acidified and deoxygenated oceans, burned forests, and the loss of countless species.
-This is not hyperbole, or limited to ‘somewhere else’, those unfortunate far-off corners of the world.
+This entails getting real and facing the full implications of what our global capitalist civilization is careening toward: the cascading impacts of overconsumption, peak oil, climate disruption, and ecological overshoot; the resulting extreme weather, megastorms, deadly heat waves, and droughts; fresh water shortages and epidemics; soil depletion, crop loss and famine; disrupted supply chains, grid failure, resource wars (potentially nuclear) and the breakdown of economies and governments; acidified and deoxygenated oceans, burnt forests, and the loss of countless species.
+Racial injustice, extreme inequality, and social polarization.
+None of this is hyperbole, or limited to ‘somewhere else’, those unfortunate far-off corners of the world.

 We are at once challenged to face a bitter truth.
 Through our everyday actions, we are rapidly undermining the conditions for our children’s existence, as well as the diverse lifeforms we share the planet with.
 By continuing along the road of fossil-fueled economic growth we are driving Earth’s climate and ecological systems to tipping points of no return – at least on a human timescale.
 For those in the so-called developed world, all that has to happen is for good and normal people who love their family and country to continue living in our familiar ways, and the predictable result will be an impoverished and inhospitable planet that can no longer support healthy ecosystems or human societies.